ossrs/srs-docs/src/pages/faq-oryx.md

 ![](/img/page-2023-03-04-06.png)

-This is because it takes time for SRS Stack to start after installation.
+This is because it takes time for Oryx to start after installation.
 Refresh the page after waiting for 3 to 5 minutes.

 ## Difference Between SRS Restream and OBS Restream